 Other recognised similar bodies and institutes can be included to this list as required.

 500.03 - CRAFT HOMOLOGATION

-All pleasure craft shall bear a certificate issued by official recognised Bodies (see 500.02) which meet relevant Laws concerning pleasure navigation in their area of operation.
+All craft shall bear a certificate or Hull plate issued by official recognised Bodies (see 500.02) which meet relevant Laws concerning pleasure navigation in their area of operation.